 - Billable under insurance L-colde L-3807

 - Fit can be adjusted with a heat gun

 - Discreet white color

 - Holds MCP joint at 90 degrees

 - Leaves wrist free for movement

-- Available in four sizes based on wrist circumference and fourth and fifth metacarpal measurements.
+- Available in four sizes based on wrist circumference and the circumference around your fourth and fifth metacarpal (pinky & ring fingers).